-The scanning tunneling microscope (STM) method enables to observe and investigate quantum interference phenomena concerned with electron scattering by single defects.
-One of them is Friedel-like oscillations of the differential tunneling conductance G measured by STM around the defect.
+The scanning tunneling microscope (STM) method enables one to observe and investigate quantum interference phenomena concerned with electron scattering by single defects.
+Among them are Friedel-like oscillations of the differential tunneling conductance G measured by STM around the defect.
 It is known that electrons of the surface states on the (111) surfaces of the noble metals Au, Ag, and Cu form a quasi-two-dimensional electron gas which is confined at the crystal surface.
-These electrons are scattered by surface defects, e.g. impurity atoms, adatoms, or step edges, and the STM conductance exhibits oscillatory patterns originating from an interference between the principal wave that is directly transmitted through the contact and the partial wave that is scattered by the contact and the defect [1-4].
-The period of the conductance oscillations depends on a distance from the contact to the defect r_0 and double the Fermi wave vector $2k_F$.
-A similar dependence can result from the scattering of bulk electron states by subsurface defects [5-7].
-It was found that the oscillatory pattern obtained by STM reflects the anisotropy of the Fermi surface (FS), i.e. the value of the vector \mathbf{k}F depends on the direction in a plane of the sample surface, and surface Fermi contours can be determined by Fourier transform of the STM image [8-10].
-Particularly, in Ref.
-10 the countour related to the "neck" of the bulk FS that for Cu (111) and Au (111) surfaces had been observed.
+These electrons are scattered by surface defects, e.g., impurity atoms, adatoms, or step edges, and the STM conductance exhibits oscillatory patterns originating from an interference between the principal wave that is directly transmitted through the contact and the partial wave that is scattered by the contact and the defect.
+1-4 The period of the conductance oscillations depends on the distance r_0 from the contact to the defect and the doubled Fermi wave vector $2k_F$.
+A similar dependence can result from the scattering of bulk electron states by subsurface defects.5-7 It was found that the oscillatory pattern obtained by STM reflects the anisotropy of the Fermi surface (FS), i.e., the value of the vector \mathbf{k}F depends on the direction in the plane of the sample surface, and surface Fermi contours can be determined by Fourier transformation of the STM image.^{8-10} In particular, the countour related to the "neck" of the bulk FS for the Cu (111) and Au (111) surfaces was observed in Ref.
+10.

-In the papers [11-13] the effect of quantum interference of electron waves which are scattered by single defects below a metal surface to the conductance of a tunnel point-contact has been investigated theoretically.
-It has been shown [12] that the dependence of G on an applied voltage measure V can be used for the determination of defect positions below a metal surface.
+In Refs.
+11-13 the effect of quantum interference of electron waves which are scattered by single defects below a metal surface on the conductance of a tunnel point-contact was investigated theoretically.
+It was shown 12 that the dependence of G on an applied voltage V can be used for determination of defect positions below a metal surface.
 In Ref.
-11 we have analyzed the conductance of a tunnel point-contact in the presence of a defect located inside the bulk for metals with arbitrary FS.
-In the quasiclassical approximation the conductance of the contact had been found.
-The general formula was illustrated for two non-spherical shapes for the FS: the ellipsoid and the corrugated cylinder (open surface).
-These relatively simple models of FS make it possible to get analytical expressions for the conductance and to analyze the main manifestations of the FS anisotropy: "necks", inflection lines etc. In order to compare the theoretical results with experiment it is necessary to calculate the conductance for the real model of the FS of a specific metal.
+11 we analyzed the conductance of a tunnel point contact in the presence of a defect located inside the bulk for metals with arbitrary FS.
+The conductance of the contact in the quasiclassical approximation was found.
+The general formula was illustrated for two non-spherical shapes for the FS: an ellipsoid and a corrugated cylinder (open surface).
+These relatively simple models of FS make it possible to get analytical expressions for the conductance and to analyze the main manifestations of the FS anisotropy: "necks," inflection lines, etc. In order to compare the theoretical results with experiment it is necessary to calculate the conductance for a real model of the FS of a specific metal.
 In this paper we present such calculations for noble metals.